doersino/markdeep-slides/README.md

 ### Notes

 * **Tested** in recent versions of Chrome, Firefox and Safari.
 I don't have access to Edge/IE, so you're on your own there (although I suspect that folks interested in building their slides with Markdeep aren't using these browsers anyway).
 Not really made for mobile use, although scrolling through slides in draft mode works fine.
-* I **recommend using Chrome for generating a PDF version** of your slides – it uses the page size that's automatically specified in CSS based on your chosen aspect ratio, unlike all other browsers.
-In Chrome's print window, set "Margins" to "None" and make sure to keep the "Background graphics" option enabled.
 * The included variant of **MathJax** has been [heavily stripped down](https://github.com/mathjax/MathJax-docs/wiki/Guide:-reducing-size-of-a-mathjax-installation/1814429ed1e97bfb7675c0fd400804baa9287249) and only allows SVG as the output format.
 This was done to keep the size to a minimum and because SVG output looks best (other formats may be more accessible, but that doesn't matter in a presentation context).
 * If your **presenter** gadget doesn't work here, please go to https://keycode.info and record *1. which keycodes each button sends, 2. what happened, 3. what you expected to happen* and file an issue accordingly.